soldasim/BOSIP.jl/docs/src/index.md

 # BOLFI.jl

 BOLFI stands for "Bayesian Optimization Likelihood-Free Inference".
 BOLFI.jl provides a high-level algorithm, which uses Bayesian optimization-like procedure to solve likelihood-free inference problems.
 The package is inspired by the papers [1,2,3], which explored the idea of using Bayesian optimization for solving LFI problems.
-Notably, the core of BOLFI.jl follows the method described in [3].

 Additionally, BOLFI.jl provides a method to solve likelihood-free sensor selection (LFSS) problems.
 This is a newly formulated problem based on LFI.